 Information on the College web site and adherence to copyright

 The Information that users place on the College web site is subject to the legal requirements of copyright, University and JISC/JANET rules on appropriate use.
-The IT Department monitor changes to the web site to ensure that these rules are followed.

 The main guidelines can be found at: http://www.it.ox.ac.uk/rules